snake-charmer-devs/snake-charmer/FAQ.md

 ## Frequently Asked Questions

+### Why is the virtual machine called charmed34?

+"34" is the 3.4 from Python 3.4, without the decimal point.
+And "charmed" as in snake charmers.

+The plan is to offer a number of different VMs with different Python versions.

 ### Why does Snake Charmer use virtual machines, rather than just installing all its components in a virtualenv?

 Some packages don't play well with virtualenv.
 Also, there are always